cloudcreativity/laravel-json-api/README.md

 Currently we have not integrated the package with Lumen.
 We do not have any active projects that use Lumen, so if you do and can help, please let us know on
 [this issue](https://github.com/cloudcreativity/laravel-json-api/issues/61).

-## Documentation

-Documentation is available on [Read the Docs](http://laravel-json-api.readthedocs.io/en/latest/).

 ## License